 Ben joined Sport and Spine in 2010, after completing his Physiotherapy degree at Newcastle University and spending 15 months at John Hunter Hospital, where he gained invaluable experience in orthopaedics and outpatients particularly.
 During this period Ben was able to develop his fitness interest with ‘Cross Fit’, competing at a high level including the National Championships, 3 regional championships, both individual and team competition.

-Personal interests include strength and conditioning and bodyboarding.
+Personal interests include strength and conditioning, bodyboarding and golf.

 Emma completed her Physiotherapy degree at Newcastle University in 2010, and her post graduate year at Sport and Spine.
 Emma studied classical dance at the Marie Walton Mahon Dance Academy prior to University and continues this passion in her work as a Physiotherapist, working closely with the National Dance Academy and a number of other dance schools in the region.
 Dance injuries and screening for all forms of dance is Emma’s main area of interest and expertise, utilising a network of Sports Imaging, Orthopaedic and Sports Medicine Specialists to provide high quality care and outcomes.

 Pilates has been an ongoing interest since her early dance years, and Emma has completed a number of courses since graduating, enabling her to provide high quality Pilates classes.
 This ensures that all our patients have access to her expertise in improving their core strength and stability, particularly during the rehabilitation of injuries.

 These classes are currently being extended to Reformer use and will continue to provide a valuable, highly supervised service to the dance and general communities of the Hunter.